-Data retention of SRAM is ensured by an on-board Lithium battery or an external battery pack that could be connected to the AR-B1462.
+An on-board Lithium battery or an external battery pack that could be connected ensures data retention of SRAM to the AR-B1462.

 6.2 SWITCH SETTING

 We will show the locations of the AR-B1462 switch, and the factory-default setting.